July 10, 2023

 - Prospective homebuyers and residents demand brand differentiation, too.
-They want homes that suit their lifestyle, their image, and the life they're working on building.
+They want homes that suit their lifestyle, their image and the life they're working on building.

-The sheer scale of a master-planned community means successful brand differentiation is absolutely critical.
-You achieve it by tapping into these two core factors:
+The sheer scale of a master-planned community means successful brand differentiation is a must-have for success.

 3 Steps to Brand Differentiation